 For a long time, I wanted to get a baking stone for making pizza and artisan breads, but I could never find one that I felt was of sufficiently high quality at a price I felt comfortable paying.
 One day, I happened to find these Dough-Joe baking stones on Amazon and after reading the reviews, I decided that I had finally found the product that was perfect for us.
 The stones come in a set of 5 and are each 9″ by 6″, and 3/4″ thick.

 One of the features that I like best about the Dough-Joe stones is that they store with a small footprint.
 Other baking stones are either too small to use for larger pizza or multiple loaves, or else they’re a large size that’s awkard to store.
 Many are too thin to hold heat properly and are easily broken.
 But the Dough-Joe stones are thick but easy to move and store.
 We’ve had them for a little over two years and couldn’t be happier with them.
 They’re great for pizza, but I also use them whenever I make breads that aren’t baked in a pan.

 For pizza, we put the stones on the oven rack, crank the oven up to it’s highest heat (550°F), and preheat it for 45 to 60 minutes.
-Pizza bakes in about 8 minutes with a crust is a beautiful golden brown and crispy.
+Pizza bakes in about 8 minutes with a crust that is a beautiful golden brown and crispy.
 For breads like this recipe, I preheat the oven for about 30 minutes to whatever temperature the recipe specifies.

 I store the baking stones nestled between the waffle iron and the blender on the ledge in our kitchen.

 Here’s what they look like in the oven.
 I shape the bread or pizza and I place it on parchment on top of a pizza peel to rise, then use the peel to slide the dough and parchment into and out of the oven.